JUMP TO SUMMARY

 Adaptation Time: This isn’t a knock against the Primal 2 in particular or per se, but anytime a wearer transitions from a conventional shoe (with its many undesirable design elements) to a more healthy-foot-shaped, minimalist-like shoe, there is going to be an adaptation period in which the foot rehabilitation process commences.
 This simply means that, for most people starting out with the Lems Primal 2, it will take some time for the feet to adapt to the thinner soles and until it’s possible to wear the shoes for most or all of the day without experiencing foot fatigue.
 We recommend that anyone transitioning to the Primal 2 or footwear that's similar read our article entitled How to Transition to Minimalist Shoes.

 All things considered, the Lems Primal 2 offers wearers an excellent user experience right out of the box, which is rare in the footwear industry.
-The above are just a few minor considerations to bear in mind when pondering a Primal 2 purchase; we feel that the points mentioned above could turn an already excellent shoe into a stellar shoe.
+The above are just a few minor considerations to bear in mind when pondering a Primal 2 purchase; we feel that the points mentioned above, if deployed, could turn an already excellent shoe into a stellar shoe.

 SHOP LEMS PRIMAL 2 SHOES